-These are the common and casual ways of what roughly translates to good luck in Korean (infographic below).
+These are the common and casual ways of what roughly translates to good luck in Korean.
+Some Korean books explain these really well.
 You have probably heard “화이팅” (also sometime 파이팅/fighting) on dramas or just around your Korean friends.
 The other two are also very common and used among close people and friends.

 잘 하고 와 is especially used when you want to tell someone good luck on a test or an exam.